eProsima/Micro-XRCE-DDS-docs/docs/client.rst

     For cross compiling, you must set this value manually with the endianness of the device that run the client.

 ``CONFIG_UDP_TRANSPORT_MTU=<number>``
-    This value corresponds to the `Maximun Transmission Unit` able to send and receive by UDP.
+    This value corresponds to the `Maximum Transmission Unit` able to send and receive by UDP.
     Internally a buffer is created with this size.

 ``CONFIG_TCP_TRANSPORT_MTU=<number>``
-    This value corresponds to the `Maximun Transmission Unit` able to send and receive by TCP.
+    This value corresponds to the `Maximum Transmission Unit` able to send and receive by TCP.
     Internally a buffer is created with this size.

 ``CONFIG_SERIAL_TRANSPORT_MTU=<number>``
-    This value corresponds to the `Maximun Transmission Unit` able to send and receive by Serial.
+    This value corresponds to the `Maximum Transmission Unit` able to send and receive by Serial.
     Internally a buffer is created proportional to this size.

 Streams